wp-plugins/formidable/readme.txt

 [Formidable FAQs](http://blog.strategy11.com/formidable-faqs/ "Formidable FAQs")

 == Changelog ==
+= 1.1.0 =
+* Added checkboxes to optionally include default stylesheet
+* Completely validated HTML this time (hopefully)

+= PRO =
+* Added a FREAKING AWESOME form styling editor
+* Made the link to view entries pretty if default permalinks are not in use
+* Fixed bug preventing external shortcodes from getting replaced when custom displayed data is not inserted automatically
+* Added shortcode for front-end search

 = 1.0.12 =
 * Validated HTML markup for front-end form
 * Simplified the way a default template is created so it will also get updated with any changes